 It is worth noting that this is a model, and like every model, it has its limitations and assumptions.
 We have chosen not to link the Reform Party to the Brexit Party vote of 2019.
 This is for several reasons.
 Firstly, the Brexit Party solely targeted seats that would work against the chances of anti-Brexit parties in 2019, but the Reform Party intends to stand across the UK (which means that, theoretically, Reform could decline in vote share but still pick up votes in more seats than the Brexit Party did in 2019).
 Secondly, the local election results of May 2021 showed a poor correlation between the Reform Party performance of 2021 and the Brexit Party performance of 2019.
 The choice to decouple the two parties can lead to some unusual results, such as Reform gaining seats in Scotland if they are given a high enough share.

 The decision also means that around 200 seats will have, in effect, “stranded voters”.
 These are people who voted for the Brexit Party in 2019 but will, theoretically, be mostly unmoved by model calculations.
 To solve this, we have sought to redistribute the Brexit Party vote to other parties based on how they would have voted had the Brexit Party not stood.
 This is based on polling of second preferences and post-election movement at the time.
-We have introduced this by default through a toggle in the visualisation.
-You can deselect this option if you would rather the Brexit Party vote be ignored.

 Another limitation to the model is that, presently, we do not account for tactical voting.
 Future iterations of the model, however, will accommodate for that.